Photoinduced Hund excitons in the breakdown of a two-orbital Mott insulator: Theoretical considerations

 where $\delta n_{i\gamma} := n_{i\gamma} - \langle \Psi(\tau) | n_{i\gamma} | \Psi(\tau) \rangle$.
 The local holon $\left[ n^h_{i\gamma} := (1 - n_{i\uparrow\gamma})(1 - n_{i\downarrow\gamma}) \right]$ doublon ($n^d_{i\gamma} := n_{i\uparrow\gamma} n_{i\downarrow\gamma}$) number correlation function is defined as

 Similarly the orbital nearest-neighbor doublon-holon correlation function is

-In the plots shown in this paper the ordinate axis actually represents the relative change of any of the abovementioned expectation values with respect to their ground state value.
-That is, any expectation value $\mathcal E_{a}(\tau)$, which depends on time and have quantum numbers packed as a single index $a$, will be plotted as
+In the plots shown in this paper the ordinate axis actually represents the relative change of any of the above mentioned expectation values with respect to their ground-state value.
+That is, any expectation value $\mathcal E_{a}(\tau)$, which depends on time and has quantum numbers packed as a single index $a$, will be plotted as

 For simplicity we will label the ordinate axis by $\mathcal E_{a}(\tau)$ instead of $\Delta \mathcal E_{a}(\tau)$.
-For instance, for the total double occupancy we will plot
+For instance, for the total double occupancy, we will plot

 but label the ordinate axis in the plots as just $D_{\rm tot}(\tau)$.
 An important exception will be the expectation value of the current density operator defined as